NHSDigital/validated-relationships-service-api/CONTRIBUTING.md

 ### Merge responsibility

 -   It is the responsibility of the reviewer to merge branches they have approved.
--   It is the responsibility of the author of the merge to ensure their merge is in a mergeable state.
+-   It is the responsibility of the author of the merge to ensure their merge is in a merge able state.
 -   It is the responsibility of the maintainers to ensure the merge process is unambiguous and automated where possible.

 ### Branch naming